RedOneLima/DevOpsK8sWordPress/README.md

   * Jenkins running on devops
   * Personal Repository hosted at https://github.com/RedOneLima/DevOpsK8sWordPress

+## Deployment description

+* This deployment contains wordpress and a mariadb database to back the wordpress instance.
+This contains a few different Kubernetes structures
+  * Wordpress
+    * Deployment
+      - This defines the application configuration and all relivent controllers
+    * Service
+      - This defines the service bound to the deployment for cluster communication as well as access to the WP instance from outside the cluster
+    * Persistant Volume Claim
+      - This creates a volume to persist data from the WP container
+  * MariaDB
+    * Secret
+      - Defines the password for the DB
+    * Deployment
+      - This defines the application configration
+    * Service
+      - Defines where the DB can be reached
+    * Persistant Volume Claim
+      - Persists the DB data

 ## Create K3s cluster

 * On the master node, run the Rancher K3s script (devops2)